American Eugenics Society: History

 Initially known as the American Eugenics Society, or AES, the Society formed after the success of the Second International Congress on Eugenics (New York, 1921).
 AES founders included Madison Grant, Harry H. Laughlin, Irving Fisher, Henry Fairfield Osborn, Charles Davenport and Henry Crampton.
 The organization started by promoting racial betterment, eugenic health, and genetic education through public lectures, exhibits at county fairs, etc.

+To gain popularity with the public, the eugenics movement adopted "two faces," a positive and negative face.
+The 'positive' side of this movement focused on emphasizing the urge for the "genetically gifted" to reproduce.
+The 'negative' face of the eugenics campaign involved efforts to prevent the "defective" individuals from reproducing.
+This negative side of the eugenics movement catalyzed anti-immigration movements of the early twentieth centuries because of the idea that non-whites and immigrants were "inferior" to "native-born white Americans" in terms of intelligence, physical condition, and moral stature.

 The AES primarily used fitter family contests to help promote its mission.
 These fitter family contests took place in public festivals or fairs.
-Physical appearance, behavior, intelligence, and health were just a few of the qualities that the AES looks at while determining the fittest family.
+Physical appearance, behavior, intelligence, and health were just a few of the qualities that the AES looked at while determining the fittest family.
 The AES would give out prizes, trophies, and medals to the winning families.
 Additionally, the AES would sponsor displays and exhibits that featured statistics on the births of "undesirable" or "desirable" children at the fairs and festivals.
-An example of such a display from the 1920s and 1930s statistics claimed as follows: Every sixteen seconds a child is born in the United States.
-Out of those children a capable, desirable child is born every seven and a half minutes, whereas a undesirable, feebleminded child is born every forty-eight seconds, and a future criminal is born every fifty seconds.
+An example of such a display from the 1920s and 1930s statistics claimed as follows: Every sixteen seconds, a child is born in the United States.
+Out of those children, a capable, desirable child is born every seven and a half minutes, whereas an undesirable, feebleminded child is born every forty-eight seconds, and a future criminal is born every fifty seconds.
 To conclude, the display would argue that every fifteen seconds, a hundred dollars of taxpayers' money went towards supporting the mentally ill and undesirable.

+These family contests also involved judgements.
+These "judgements" were taken from each participants' medical records, occupation, education level, political affiliation, marital status, and religion.
+IQ tests were also taken to establish each participant's intelligence level.
+Then, each family underwent "physical examinations" and "disease testing."
+Following all of these tests and examinations, each participant would receive a "score" and a "family level score."
+The participants who scored highly received a medal that read 'Yea, I have a goodly heritage.'
+The demographic of these medal winners were predominantly white, married, wealthy, educated, and non-immigrant individuals which promoted the AES agenda of ideal and perfect traits for "positive eugenics."